Skip to main content

 Call-offs were inconsistent.

-Idle assets sat unnoticed until invoices came in.
+Idle rentals and assets sat unnoticed until invoices came in.

 3. Administrative Overload